 Google Drive has come a long way from being an online-only, document viewer and editor.
 From managing your files to collaborating on Docs, Drive is a full-functioning office suite.
 What many people don’t realize is its capability to do far more than only view PDFs.

 Drive has some native features that already make it a great PDF tool, but the compatible third-party Drive apps extend its usefulness and functionality.
-Let’s take a look at ten fantastic ways you can ditch Adobe Reader and make Google Drive work for you even better.
+Let’s take a look at ten fantastic ways you can ditch Adobe Acrobat Reader and make Google Drive work for you even better.

 Save To Google Drive From Chrome